shaozhefeng/Contest/DP.md

 I 146 - Check if any valid sequence is divisible by M `has code`
 I 150 - Given a large number, check if a subsequence of digits is divisible by 8
 https://leetcode.com/problems/largest-multiple-of-three/description/
+I 156 - Sum of average of all subsets `combination`
+I 158 - Total number of non-decreasing numbers with n digits
+I 165 - Number of substrings divisible by 8 but not by 3

 # Bitmasking
 I 79 - Count ways to assign unique cap to every person

+# Bit
+I 166 - Number of ordered pairs such that (Ai & Aj) = 0

 # Done
 75 - Sum of all substrings of a string representing a number | Set 1
 102 - Number of ways to arrange N items under given constraints
 I 2 - Eulerian Number
 I 20 - Highway Billboard
+I 153 - Optimal Binary Search Tree `has code`
 I 154 - Number of permutation with K inversions `has code`

 # Kidding